Squash that styrofoam to keep it out of landfills, Alberta company says | CBC News

 "Before doing it with this model, where we collect and the processor (crushes) it on site and transports it, you'd have to transport the styrofoam in massive truckloads.
 You're essentially transporting air," said Leah Seabrook, manager of Strathcona County's waste management program.

-A 16-metre-long trailer, filled with 85 cubic metres of styrofoam, can be compressed to half the weight of a kitchen fridge, she said.
+A 16-metre-long trailer, filled with 85 cubic metres of styrofoam, can be compressed to half the size of a kitchen fridge, she said.

 Herritt figured it makes most sense to condense the material on-site.
 So he hired engineers to design a truck equipped with a machine to pack down the styrofoam through a high-heat, high-pressure process.